• Skip to primary navigation

 More great Cookie Recipes

 You might also like other No Bake Cookie Recipes like my Avalanche Cookies a combination of peanut butter and white chocolate over a cereal base.
 It's fantastic.
-And you can't go wrong with a traditional No Bake Cookie made with Oats, Chocolate, and Peanut Butter.
+And you can't go wrong with a traditional No Bake Cookies made with Oats, Chocolate, and Peanut Butter.
+We also love making Birds Nest Cookies and here is a tip, call them Dinosaur Nests and fill with M&M's for the kids and enjoy year round.

 Chewy No Bake Corn Flake Cookie Recipe